rainerpm/CSAssignmentChecker/README.md

          * **checker.txt** the teacher provided checker output for the assignment
          * **comments.txt** contains the assignment specific comments used in student emails or clipboard
          * **timeout.txt** contains the amount of seconds the test should be given before timing out (optional: overrides the TIMEOUT_DEFAULT set in CSACcustomize.py)
+         * **solutions** optional folder that contains possible solutions for the problem (CSACcheat.py will compare these files to all the students submissions).
+See **Detecting Cheating** section below for more information.
     * **commentsJAVA.txt** and **commentsPYTHON.txt** contain the global comments used in student emails or clipboard
   * **P1,P4,P5** (these are the class period folders to which student assignment files are either explicitly copied by the teacher or directly submitted  via something like [a Google Form](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=sharing) or [a Dropbox File Request](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=drive_link)) by the students.
 Inside each folder you will find the REGISTER.txt file containing the students registered to this class (for each student: a unique ID, last name, first name, class period, email address).
 Also in this folder is a folder for each assignment group that contains folders for each of the students which contain folders for the student's program submissions.
   * **sampleSubmissions** Two example student submissions.